Robert Barclay: Governor of East New Jersey

 After Sir Edmund Andros took control over the Jerseys as part of the Dominion of New England, Hamilton sailed back to England to consult with the Proprietors.
 On the voyage, he was captured by the French, delaying his journey to London until May 1690.

 Later life

 Robert Barclay's later years were spent at his estate of Ury, where he died.

 Descendants

 Robert Barclay had a son, known as David Barclay of Cheapside (1682–1769), who became a wealthy merchant in the City of London.
 David married Priscilla Freame, daughter of the banker John Freame, and they had a son known as David Barclay of Youngsbury (1729–1809).
 His legacy was as one of the founders of the present-day Barclays Bank, a century ahead of its formation under that name, and in the brewing industry; he also manumitted an estate of slaves in Jamaica.

 A more distant descendant is Priscilla Wakefield, née Priscilla Bell (1751–1832).
 She was an English Quaker, educational and feminist economics writer, and philanthropist.
 Her mother was Barclay's granddaughter.

+Robert Barclay Allardice, pioneer of the sport of the 19th century sport of pedestrianism was a great-great-grandson of Barclay.